Jerry: I'm Jerry.

 - Pogo is a Heroic Mime because he predates the invention of spoken language.
 At the end of his chapter, he gets to speak humanity's first word: "Love".

 - Oersted is a rather traditional Heroic Mime.
-At the end of his chapter, he gets a short speech detailing how far over the Despair Event Horizon he's gone before turning himself into the next Demon King, making him neither a mime nor a heroic individual.
+At the end of his chapter, he gets a short speech detailing how far over the Despair Event Horizon he's gone before turning himself into the next Lord of Dark, making him neither a mime nor a heroic individual.
 He is then fully talkative during the final chapter.

 - For the first entries in Scribblenauts, Maxwell was a silent protagonist and dialog was restricted mostly to the instructions and hints on the levels.
 In Unlimited, the opening and ending cutscenes are narrated by Maxwell's sister Lily.
 Come Unmasked, everyone suddenly is having dialogue, including the until-then mute Maxwell.